woxiangquca/secret_material/Argument/government.md

     2
 M: B replenish beach -> protect building
-A: T and B is the same, and B s
+A: B successful/ B success due to this policy
-P:
+P: B is not succesful/ duo to other resons, terrain, weather condition(there is no storm in B)
-S:
+S: B actual suc

     3
 M: